peilun-he/PDSim/paper.md

 \begin{itemize}
 \item[1. ] To provide a simulation tool for the polynomial diffusion model.
 Users can declare all model specifications and parameters.
 The generated data is downloadable.
 \item[2. ] To provide two filtering methods, EKF and UKF, to estimate the futures prices and hidden state variables.
 Currently, there is no filtering toolbox for the polynomial diffusion model.
 \item[3. ] To provide well-designed visualisations.
 That includes the futures prices, the state variables, the estimates of futures prices and state variables, and some downloadable tables.
 Moreover, all these plots are interactive.
-Users can zoom in/out, highlight a specific curve, download these plots, and so on.
+Users can zoom in/out, highlight a specific curve, download these plots, etc.
 \item[4. ] To provide the estimation errors including root mean squared error (RMSE), mean absolute error (MSE) and mean relative error (MRE).
 These measures are presented in tables and plots.
 \item[5. ] To provide all functions listed above for the Schwartz-Smith model as a comparison.
 \end{itemize}